Cannabinoid receptor 1: Other

-CB1 is expressed on several types of cell in pituitary gland, thyroid gland, and possibly in the adrenal gland.
+CB1 is expressed on several types of cells in pituitary gland, thyroid gland, and possibly in the adrenal gland.
 CB1 is also expressed in several cells relating to metabolism, such as fat cells, muscle cells, liver cells (and also in the endothelial cells, Kupffer cells and stellate cells of the liver), and in the digestive tract.
 It is also expressed in the lungs and the kidney.

 CB1 is present on Leydig cells and human sperms.
 In females, it is present in the ovaries, oviducts myometrium, decidua, and placenta.
 It has also been implicated in the proper development of the embryo.

 CB1 is also expressed in the retina.
 In the retina, they are expressed in the photoreceptors, inner plexiform, outer plexiform, bipolar cells, ganglion cells, and retinal pigment epithelium cells.
 In the visual system, cannabinoids agonist induce a dose dependent modulation of calcium, chloride and potassium channels.
 This alters vertical transmission between photoreceptor, bipolar and ganglion cells.
 Altering vertical transmission in turn results in the way vision is perceived.

+Physiological and pathological conditions

+The activation of CB1 in the human body generally inhibits neurotransmitter release, controls pain, regulates metabolism, and monitors the cardiovascular system.
+CB1 receptors are implicated in a number of physiological processes related to the central nervous system (CNS) including brain development, learning and memory, motor behavior, regulation of appetite, body temperature, pain perception, and inflammation.

+The localization of CB1 receptors is expressed in several neuronal types, including GABAergic, glutamatergic, and serotonergic neurons.
+CB1 receptors localized in GABAergic neurons can modulate food intake, learning and memory processes, drug addiction, and related behaviors.
+CB1 receptors localized in glutamatergic neurons are capable of mediating olfactory processes, neuroprotection, social behaviors, anxiety, and fear memories.
+The localization of CB1 receptors in serotonergic neurons can regulate emotional responses.

+Clinically, CB1 is a direct drug target for addiction, pain, epilepsy, and obesity.
+CB1 receptor function is involved with several psychiatric, neurological, neurodevelopmental, and neurodegenerative disorders including Huntington's disease (HD), multiple sclerosis (MS), and Alzheimer's disease (AD).
+Major loss of CB1 receptors is reported in patients with HD.
+However, stimulation of the CB1 receptor has potential to reduce the progression of HD.
+Improvements from use of CB agonist in MS are associated with the activation of CB1 and CB2 receptors, leading to dual anti-inflammatory and neuroprotective effects throughout the CNS.
+Similarly, activation of CB1 and CB2 receptors could provide neuroprotective effects against amyloid-β (Aβ) toxicity in AD.
+In several brain regions, including the dorsolateral prefrontal cortex (DLPFC) and hippocampus, dysregulation of the CB1 receptor is implicated in the development of schizophrenia.
+Abnormal functioning of the CB1 receptor compromises intricate neural systems that are responsible for controlling cognition and memory, which contributes to the pathology.
+PET imaging modalities implicate that alterations of CB1 levels in certain brain systems are strongly associated with schizophrenia symptoms.
+Neurobehavioral disorders, such as attention deficit hyperactivity disorder (ADHD), are associated with genetic variants of CNR1 in rat models of ADHD.